-Short Bytes: If you are willing to reinstall your Windows operating system, it’s possible that you’ll be stuck at some point due to lost Windows key.
-However, using some simple methods that involve PowerShell, Command Prompt, and Windows Registry, you can easily find Windows product key.
+If you are trying to reinstall your Windows 10, it’s possible that you’ll be stuck at some point due to the lost Windows product key.
+However, using some simple methods that involve PowerShell, Command Prompt, and Windows Registry, you can easily find Windows 10 product key.

-These methods are a lifesaver for every Windows user and they just need a couple of steps.
-I, personally, find it hard to understand why Microsoft makes the process to find Windows key so difficult.
+These methods are a lifesaver for every Windows user, especially, the ones running Windows 7 and Windows 8 as well.
+They just need a couple of steps.
+I, personally, find it hard to understand why Microsoft makes the process to find Windows 10 product key so difficult.
 It could only be explained with the assumption that Microsoft doesn’t want you to use Windows keys from older computers.

 After you install Windows operating system on your computer and activate it, Microsoft stores it in Windows Registry–something that’s impossible for humans to read.
 Nowadays, Microsoft has also stopped putting Certificate of Authority stickers on machines, which showed Windows keys.

 As you know, Windows 10 is the latest version that Microsoft wants to install on every machine.
 One major change that came was ‘Digital License,’ i.e., you don’t have any 25-digit product key to activate Windows 10 after you reinstall it.

 Windows 10 now activates itself automatically using the digital license tied to your Microsoft account.
 This method is mostly followed by OEMs who preload Windows 10 on their laptops and still.

 Still, there could be other reasons why you might want to extract the product key on your Windows PC.